xpeterk1/edge-path-bundling/README.md

 2D plotting plots the result in a 2D texture.
 A total of 4 parameters control the drawing:
 - `use_map`: If True, draws an underlying map.
 Recommended for data that have precise longitude and latitude.
 Default True.
 - `plot_3d`: If True, plots curves with spherical projection for display on a sphere.
 Default False.
+Texture is saved as "spherical_texture.png"
 - `n`: Number of sampling points for Beziér curves.
 Default 100.
 - `smoothing`: Level of recursive smoothing.
 Default 2.

 # Demo